 2. The spread of marketing research.
 As the influence of marketing grows, marketing research is expanding and becoming more important.
 For example, artificial intelligence (AI) is rapidly changing how market research is done.
 Globally, the AI market captured over $27B in 2019 and is expected to expand at a CAGR of 33% to $266.9B by 2027.

 3. The rise of technology.
 In the past, companies did not have the advantage of electronic data-processing analyses, online communications, and information-retrieval systems as tools to help make marketing more efficient.
 Today, companies can quickly employ marketing analytics tools that help track and forecast how well an ad campaign did with attribution modeling and aggregate marketing data from different channels.
+Or even just reach across the screen through in-app video calls to help visitors make a purchase decision.

 4. The expanded use of test marketing.
 Test marketing is a way to get feedback about a product before it’s released to the public.
 This helps to make the product better and hopefully more popular.
 During the test, businesses share a prototype of their service or product and solicit customer feedback to improve their offerings before it is officially launched.